satlive/website/_posts/2019-11-17-position-lille.md

 This postdoc position is a full-time employed positions for one year.
 The expected starting date is before January 2020, although this is to some extent negotiable.
 The application deadline is December 1st.

-Informal enquiries are welcome and may be sent to [mailto](mailto:clement.quinton@univ-lille.fr).
+Informal enquiries are welcome and may be sent to [clement.quinton@univ-lille.fr](mailto:clement.quinton@univ-lille.fr).